ikoniqoz/nitrodocs/content/modules/blog.md

 	<tr>
 		<td>Comments Enabled</td>
 		<td>Three Months</td>
 		<td>Whether or not to enable comments on this post.
 This allows you to set a timeframe that you'd like users to submit new comments within.
 This ranges from <samp>One Date</samp> to <samp>Three Months</samp>.
 You can also set this to <samp>No</samp> to turn comments off for this post, as well as <samp>Always</samp> to leave comments on indefinitely.
-PyroCMS calculates whether or not posts should be shown or not based on your post date value.</td>
+NitroCMS calculates whether or not posts should be shown or not based on your post date value.</td>
 	</tr>
 </table>